 A leader’s ability to inspire and motivate employees is based on trust.
 When people trust you, they have confidence in your decisions.
 Even in uncertainty, they will be influenced by your leadership.
 That is because they expect you to do what you say you’ll do.

-Aligning your words and actions is a key pillar for building trust and, ultimately, for an organization’s success.
+Aligning your words and actions is a key pillar for building trust with employees and, ultimately, for an organization’s success.
 We often find employees say that what leaders say and do has the most impact on their perception of an organization.
 When there is a disconnect between a leader’s words and actions, employees are less likely to become engaged and committed to the organization.

 Actions matter most if you want to earn employees’ trust and engage them in the organization.
 Starting with the leader, it takes involvement at every level to create a deep bond of believability that motivates employees to put forth effort needed to make their organization successful.